akantak/etrade_tax_poland/README.md

 ### Output

-In the previously indicated directory, there will be created detailed files:
+In the previously indicated directory, there will be created a spreadsheet file `etrade.xslx`, with multiple sheets, one for each data type.

-- detailed_dividends.csv
-- detailed_espp.csv
-- detailed_rs.csv
-- detailed_stocks_all.csv
-- detailed_trades.csv

-and files with sum-ups:

-- sum_dividends.csv
-- sum_stocks.csv

-> Unless there is no data to be filled for a file.
-An empty file won't be created.

 ## Dividends